How to Create Privacy Policy For Your Website

 Where Should You Display Your Privacy Policy?

-Your privacy policy should be prominently displayed on your website where visitors can easily access it.
+Your privacy policy should be prominently displayed on your website, where visitors can easily access it.
 Here are some specific places where you should consider displaying your privacy policy:

 • Footer: Provide a link to your privacy statement in your website’s footer section.
 This standard procedure makes it simple for users to locate the policy on any page.